The plight of India's farmers has been a major theme in the campaigns ahead of national elections, which get under way on 11 April.

 But it's also faced criticism for other policies that have negatively affected farmers - such as the sudden decision to 2016 withdraw the 500 and 1,000 rupee notes from circulation in a bid to tackle the black economy.

 Why aren't farmers earning more?

 A very good harvest in any year will result in a sharp fall in the price of a commodity.

-To counter this, the government sets a minimum purchase price for major agricultural products each year, a policy that's been in effect for decades.
+To counter this, the government sets a minimum purchase price for major agricultural products each year.

 However, a recent official report pointed out serious shortcomings of these price controls.